Interstate 69E: History

 As of 2025, the cluster consisting of the recently designated portions of I-69E, I-69C, and I-2 in the Lower Rio Grande Valley is not connected to the national Interstate network.
 This situation is slated to be remedied by scheduled projects to complete I-69E along US 77 between Raymondville and Robstown the southern end of the previously signed portion of the I-69 corridor connecting with I-37 west of Corpus Christi.
 The Environmental Protection Agency (EPA) approval for the upgrade of the US 77 alignment to Interstate standards, including bypasses of the towns along the 91 mi routing, was obtained through a finding of no significant impact statement issued on July 13, 2012.

 During its 2019 Annual Meeting in October 2019, AASHTO approved an extension of the I-69E designation along US 77 from Farm to Market Road 892 (FM 892) to FM 2826 in Nueces County.
 The 3.3 mi extension completes I-69E from I-37 in Calallen to the north end of the Driscoll Bypass.
 The northbound lanes of the Driscoll Bypass opened in 2021 while the southbound lanes opened on August 16, 2023.
 An additional bypass is also expected to be constructed around Riviera as well.
-This project received $177.7 million in funding in August 2023 and construction will begin 2027.
+This project received $177.7 million in funding in August 2023 and construction began 2026.
 Most of the projects between Raymondville and Riviera are not funded but still planned.
 A project to make upgrades near Norias had an official groundbreaking on July 31, 2024; this project is expected to be completed in three to four years.

+Future

 The section of I-69E north of Corpus Christi to Victoria is still in the early stages of development.
-Currently, plans have been released for I-69E to be built through Odem and then bypass Sinton; further north, it will be built through Woodsboro and then bypass Refugio.
+Currently, plans have been released for I-69E to bypass Odem to the east (construction will start late-2032) and then Sinton (full bypass will start construction mid-2026); further north, it will be built through Woodsboro and then bypass Refugio.
 The Odem project has received partial funding while the others have received full funding.
 No other upgrade plans have been released.
 TxDOT held open houses in Refugio in late October 2023 in order to receive public feedback on the project.